 - 1) Set the PPG or host to the correct pattern as defined in Table 5-2.
-This allows the sampling oscilloscope to use pattern lock. - 2) Capture the signal at TP2 using the reference receiver as defined in Section 5.25 with an oscilloscope triggered with a clock from a reference clock recovery unit (CRU) with a first order transfer function with a 3 dB tracking bandwidth of 4 MHz. - a.
+This allows the sampling oscilloscope to use pattern lock. - 2) Capture the signal at TP2 using the reference receiver as defined in Section 2.3 with an oscilloscope triggered with a clock from a reference clock recovery unit (CRU) with a first order transfer function with a 3 dB tracking bandwidth of 4 MHz. - a.
 The signal must be captured with a minimum of 16 samples per UI with averaging of 4, or equivalent. - b.
 Every symbol must be overlaid to form the eye diagram. - c.
-The signal should be interpolated to have sample spacing of less than or equal to the eye diagram column width using Sin(x)/x interpolation. - 3) Measure Transmitter optical power (peak-peak) - 4) Determine T{mid} and OMA{outer}.
+The signal should be interpolated to have sample spacing of less than or equal to the eye diagram column width using Sin(x)/x interpolation. - 3) Measure Transmitter optical power (peak-peak) - 4) Determine T{mid} and OMA{outer}. - 5) Determine the Middle Eye Center, Lower Eye Center and Upper Eye Center.